Last updated 09/11/2023

 Teradata (formed in 1979) provides cloud database and analytics-related software, products, and services.

 SAP HANA (High-performance ANalytic Appliance) is a multi-model database that stores data in its memory instead of keeping it on a disk.
-There are a number of HANA certifications that you can choose from.
+There are several HANA certifications that you can choose from.
 The following appears to be the most SQL focused.

-Below are a few vendor neutral certifications that you may be interest in.
+Below are a few vendor-neutral certifications that you may be interested in.

-Here are a couple of their certifications that may be of intetest
+Here are a couple of their certifications that may be of interest.

 Certified Data Management Professional (CDMP) is a globally recognized Data Management Certification program run by DAMA International.